“A sensitive musician” (Le Devoir)

 Nicole has been a soloist with Pacific Opera Victoria, Tapestry Opera, Opera McGill, McGill Contemporary Music Ensemble, the Despax Quartet, Oasis Musicale, the Festival Orchestra of the Festival L’Art de la Musique and the Sappho Project.

-Nicole has a keen interest in New Music, and performed chamber operas The Blind Woman by James Rolfe and Miss Quickly by Iman Habibi with Tapestry Opera in their New Opera 101 program.
+She also has a keen interest in New Music, and performed chamber operas The Blind Woman by James Rolfe and Miss Quickly by Iman Habibi with Tapestry Opera in their New Opera 101 program.
 In 2021-2022 she commissioned, produced and perfomed in the world premiere of a new vocal score Sappho: Tell Everyone from composer, Danika Lorèn.

 In the 2023-2024 season, Nicole was a Civic Engagement Artist in Residence with Pacific Opera Victoria, where she developed a staged recital entitled Frauenliebe which explored a new take on Schumann’s Frauenliebe und Leben.